The Allan Hancock College Environmental Health and Safety program was developed in

-The field of Environmental Technology involves the management, conservation and protection
+The field of Environmental Health and Safety involves the management, conservation

-of the natural environment and resources through regulatory compliance while promoting
+and protection of the natural environment and resources through regulatory compliance

-sustainability.
-Environmental Technology careers apply principles of math, science,
+while promoting sustainability.
+Environmental Health and Safety careers apply principles

-technology, engineering, communications, economics, and law to ensure product, environment,
+of math, science, technology, engineering, communications, economics, and law to ensure

 The program is designed around the mandatory training and education requirements from